 A lessee can default under the lease for any number of reasons.
-For example, the developer could go out of business at some point during the lease or it could just be unable to make payments under the lease.
+For example, the lessee could go out of business at some point during the lease or it could just be unable to make payments under the lease.
 In such instances, you need to make sure that there is a way to evict the lessee from your property to reclaim the land.
-Some standard leases proposed by developers might not provide for this, so it is important to make sure that you have the right to retake your land if the developer doesn’t perform under the terms of the lease.
+Some standard leases proposed by the lessee might not provide for this, so it is important to make sure that you have the right to retake your land if the lessee doesn’t perform under the terms of the lease.

 Regardless of how the lease ends, it needs to be clear that the solar company is going to be responsible for removing all the equipment that it puts in place on the leased premises.
 You don’t want them to leave and stick you with the cost of removing the equipment from the property.
 This could be very costly to you and the risk of this should be weighed against the financial incentives of the lease.

 Keep in mind, if the lessee goes out of business, or has issues paying under the terms of the lease, the solar developer might not be in a good position to cover the costs that are associated with removing the equipment from the property.
 To protect you against this situation, you may want to negotiate a solar decommissioning bond up front that will protect against this risk and defray some or all of the costs should this occur.

 Do you need to worry about your liability to other landowners?